biagiocornacchia/microsoft-presidio-using-grpc/analyzer/README.md

 3. regexList: list of regex
 4. scoreList: list of scores

-In this case we setup a deny-list based PII recognition.
+This is an example of a deny-list based setup.

 ```python
 	# Setup a deny list config